 So the next thing that we added in BlackLight 2019 R1 is the index querying.
 So there’s kind of, in forensics, three general types of searching that happens.
 And each of them is really powerful for a specific use case.
 Understanding when to use each one is really what can save you a lot of time, because searching is just an intensive process, and we want to make sure that we don’t miss any data, and that we’ve done it correctly, so that we can confidently say “This is the data that you were looking for” or “Yes or no, those names did or didn’t exist.”

 So we’re going to focus on two of these types: one is sometimes called raw keywords, or raw data searching.
 That is going to encompass anything where we’re looking for directly, in a stream, without trying to break it up with any patterns, specific words or characters in a specific order.
 It’s not about looking for things that are chopped up by words.

 And then regular expressions are patterns.
-So email addresses, where you know you're going to have something.something @ something.com, or you're going to have something similar to that.
-There are known regular expressions for those; for IP addresses; for social security numbers... where it's a pattern, it could be a combination of numbers and letters and special characters, those are all done through... kind of more like the raw keyword searching, but a layer on top of that is called regular expressions.
+So email addresses, where you know you’re going to have [email protected], or you’re going to have something similar to that.
+There are known regular expressions for those; for IP addresses; for social security numbers… where it’s a pattern, it could be a combination of numbers and letters and special characters, those are all done through… kind of more like the raw keyword searching, but a layer on top of that is called regular expressions.